ilias000/ATLAS/README.md

  Steps to run the application:
 - Download and run XAMPP
 - Put the project files to C:\xampp\htdocs\
-- Start Apache and MySQL
+- Start Apache and MySQL from XAMPP
 - Go to <http://localhost/phpmyadmin/> and import the Database
 - Go to <http://localhost/ATLAS/root/frontend/>